weweb-assets/plugin-auth-token/src/markdown/settings.md

 # Auth Token

-Learn more about [using token-based authentication mechanisms](https://docs.weweb.io/plugins/auth-systems/token-based-auth.html) in WeWeb.
+This plugin will allow you to setup token-based authentication mechanisms in WeWeb.